Murder of John Lennon: Aftermath

 The day after the murder, Lennon's remains were cremated at Ferncliff Cemetery in Hartsdale, New York, and his ashes were scattered in Central Park, in sight of the Dakota.
 Chapman was taken to the NYPD's 20th Precinct on West 82nd Street, where he was questioned for eight hours before being brought to New York County Criminal Court on Centre Street in Lower Manhattan.
 A judge remanded Chapman to Bellevue Hospital for psychiatric evaluation.

-Chapman was charged with second-degree murder of Lennon, as premeditation in New York State was not sufficient to warrant charge of first-degree murder.
+Chapman was charged with the second-degree murder of Lennon, as premeditation in New York State was not sufficient to warrant a charge of first-degree murder.
 Despite advice by his lawyers to plead insanity, Chapman pleaded guilty to the murder, saying that his plea was the will of God.
 Under the terms of his plea, Chapman was sentenced to 20-years-to-life imprisonment with eligibility for parole in 2000.
 Before his sentencing, Chapman was given the opportunity to address the court, at which point he read a passage from The Catcher in the Rye.
 As of September 2025, Chapman has been denied parole 14 times and remains incarcerated at Green Haven Correctional Facility.

+Ono released a solo album, Season of Glass, in 1981.
+The cover of the album is a photograph of the blood-splattered glasses that Lennon was wearing when he was shot.
+That same year, Ono also released the song "Walking on Thin Ice", which she and Lennon had mixed at the Record Plant on the day of the killing, as a single.

+Three months after Lennon's murder, John Hinckley Jr. attempted to assassinate Ronald Reagan.
+Police later found a copy of The Catcher in the Rye among Hinckley's possessions, as well as a cassette tape in which Hinckley expressed sadness over Lennon's death and said he wished to make "some kind of statement" after it.

+In June 2016, Dakota concierge Jay Hastings sold the shirt he was wearing when he tried to aid Lennon at an auction for $42,500.